isb-cgc/readthedocs/docs/source/sections/data/ICPC_about.rst

 ICPC has studies on the Proteogenomics of Gastric Cancer and HBV-Related Hepatocellular Carcinima available at the `Proteomics Data Commons (PDC) <https://pdc.cancer.gov/pdc/>`_.
 ISB-CGC has procured this data through the PDC API.

+ICPC has several studies available at the `Proteomics Data Commons (PDC) <https://pdc.cancer.gov/pdc/>`_.
+ISB-CGC has procured data for the following studies through the PDC API:

+- Proteogenomics of Gastric Cancer
+- HBV-Related Hepatocellular Carcinima
+- Oral Squamous Cell Carcinoma Study
+- Academia Sinica LUAD100

 Accessing the ICPC Data in Google BigQuery
 ------------------------------------------------

-ISB-CGC has ICPC protein expression data stored in Google BigQuery tables.
+ISB-CGC has ICPC clinical and protein expression data stored in Google BigQuery tables.
 Information about these tables can be found using the `ISB-CGC BigQuery Table Search <https://isb-cgc.appspot.com/bq_meta_search/>`_ with ICPC selected for filter PROGRAM.
 To learn more about this tool, see the `ISB-CGC BigQuery Table Search documentation <../BigQueryTableSearchUI.html>`_.

 The ICPC tables are in project isb-cgc-bq.
 To learn more about how to view and query tables in the Google BigQuery console, see the `ISB-CGC BigQuery Tables documentation <../BigQuery.html>`_.